quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

 `--index` ID of the target index.
 `--split` ID of the target split.
 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 `--target-dir` Directory to extract the split to.
 ### split describe

+Displays metadata about the split.
 `quickwit split describe [args]`

 *Synopsis*